enibalo/MyBookList/README.md

 7. Copy+paste the link into the browser.
 Done!

 File Structure
-(any file other than what is specified here can be ignored )
+(any file/folder other than what is specified here can be ignored )

 BackEnd is for our Server.
 index.js - all of our backend stuff